Lebowski89/blog/content/roles.md

 **Postgres**

-For Postgres I have a set of [common tasks defined elsewhere](https://drjoyce.blog/common/) that is included using `ansible.builtin.include_tasks`.
-All that is required here are the name of the databases.
+For Postgres I have [common tasks defined elsewhere](https://drjoyce.blog/common/) that is included using `ansible.builtin.include_tasks`.
+All that is required are the name of the databases.

 ```yaml